rbmethu/pagination/README.md

 # pagination
-Php code to generate pagination from a list of items
+Php code to generate pagination and pagination page items list

-#How to use
+##How to use
-Include the file pagination.php to your project
+Include the file pagination.php to your project.
 ```php
 include 'path_to_source/Pagination.php';
 ```